heroku/node-heroku-client/docs/addOnService.md

 ### `created_at`

-*When add-on service was created.*
+*when add-on service was created.*

 Example | Serialized? | Type
 --- | --- | ---